MRFAKE2002/react-shop/README.md

 We make types file to make our types for project; For example make server for our ProductAPI type.

+17: Now we want to get our API data for each product with their id.
+Make API call function and get product id from 'link' by useParams.

 # React + TypeScript + Vite